buildpacks/rfcs/text/0000-stack-buildpacks.md

 - what about the bill of materials?
 - how do we prevent problems on rebase if the mixins provided by the stack change?
+- how does detect know the run-image mixins?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes